erlacla/cse212-final/1-stacks.md

-## Problem to Solve : Remove The Numbers
+## Problem to Solve: Remove The Numbers

 Write a program that will find and remove all numbers in a given string using a stack.

 You can test your program with the following scenarios:

 - Test 1: Enter abcdefghij12345678klmnopqrstuvwxyz   -You should get the alphabet without any numbers back.
-- Test 2: Enter I went to the 54321 grocery store    -You should get the sentance without 54321 back.
+- Test 2: Enter I went to the 54321 grocery store    -You should get the sentence without 54321 back.
 - Test 3: Enter 123456789applegrapestrawberrypeach   -You should get the fruit with no numbers back.
 - Test 4: Enter 1a2b3c                               -You should get abc back.